 In order to graduate, admitted upper-division business students must achieve a 2.5 minimum cumulative GPA and a 2.5 minimum cumulative GPA in all Seidman business and economics courses.
-If the cumulative GPA falls below 2.5, students will be considered on probation with Seidman College.
+If the cumulative GPA falls below 2.5, students will be considered on probation with Seidman College and reclassified as pre-business students.
 Students will not be permitted to take additional 300- and 400-level business and economics courses.
 However, such students may repeat 300- and 400-level Seidman business and economics courses for which they received a low grade.
-Students are advised to contact the Seidman Undergraduate Programs Office for assistance.
-Once students reestablish themselves in good standing with Seidman College by improving their grade point average to a 2.50 or higher, they can be reassigned to their Seidman major.
+Students are advised to contact the Seidman Undergraduate Student Services Office for assistance.
+Once students re-establish themselves in good standing with Seidman by improving their grade point average to a 2.50 or higher, they can be reassigned to their Seidman major.

 Students may repeat up to three different business and economics courses in their undergraduate career, but no single business or economics course can be repeated more than once.
-Exceptions are made only with the approval of the Assistant Dean for Seidman Academic Student Services.
+Exceptions are made only with the approval of the Director of Undergraduate Business Programs.

 It is the policy of the Seidman College of Business that no credit shall be earned for any course if, at any time, it is found that the student has not met the prerequisites as determined by the head of the unit offering the course.

-All routine advising for program requirements and scheduling for undergraduate students is provided by the Seidman Undergraduate Programs Office, 1041 SCB, L. William Seidman Center.
-Appointments are available at either the Seidman Center or in Allendale by calling 616-331-7500.
+All routine advising for program requirements and scheduling for undergraduate students is provided by the Seidman Undergraduate Student Services Office, 1041 SCB, L. William Seidman Center.
+Appointments are available at either Seidman or Allendale by calling 331-7500.
 It is the student's responsibility to contact the office for program planning.
-First year and sophomore business students are encouraged to contact any faculty member or the Seidman Undergraduate Programs Office concerning business career opportunities and advice.
+Freshman and sophomore business students are encouraged to contact any faculty member or the Seidman Undergraduate Student Services Office concerning business career opportunities and advice.
 A faculty advisor will be assigned when a student is admitted to the upper-division program.

 Undergraduate business students are encouraged to become involved in, and receive academic credit for, a work experience directly related to their major.
 Junior and senior students who wish to apply must have completed at least nine hours of the core program requirements and should have an overall GPA of 2.5 or higher to be eligible.
-Internship application forms are available at the Seidman Undergraduate Programs Office.
+Application forms are available at the Seidman Undergraduate Student Services Office.
 Students selected will intern for a varied number of hours each week depending on the number of credits of the internship.
-Coordination of each internship is provided by the Seidman Internship Coordinator.
+Coordination of each internship is provided by the Seidman Internship Supervisor.
 Students may apply up to six hours of internship and independent research credit, in any combination, toward their degree requirements.